 Football kit has come a long way from the early days when players wore very little padding and injuries, even fatalities, were a regular occurrence.
 These days, the equipment allows the game to be played to its full, brutal potential by greatly reducing the risk of serious injury.
 Modern football equipment is also is relatively light, allowing the player to move at ease, while also providing the necessary protection.
 Here is our guide to all of the essential gear you will need on the football field.

-Companies such as Wilson, Franklin, Spalding, and Rawlings produce leather and synthetic leather footballs designed for players of different ages.
+Many companies produce both leather and synthetic leather footballs designed for players of different ages.
 These range from foam footballs for under 6s, to balls for junior and youth football, right through to collegiate and official professional footballs.
-If you want to your child to become an all-star quarter back you should buy a smaller practise football so that they can properly develop their throwing technique.
+If you want to your child to become an all-star quarterback you should buy a smaller practice football so that they can properly develop their throwing technique.

 The jersey will be oversized to accommodate the padding which goes underneath it, while the pants or leggings will be of a stretch material so that any additional padding can be fitted underneath them or slipped inside special slots in the pants which are intended to hold the padding, such as that on the thighs and knees.